wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/default_node.md

 -	[Union](/kapacitor/v1.3/nodes/default_node/#union)
 -	[Where](/kapacitor/v1.3/nodes/default_node/#where)
 -	[Window](/kapacitor/v1.3/nodes/default_node/#window)
+-->
 Properties
 ----------

-Property methods modify state on the calling node.
+Property methods modify the state of the calling node.
 They do not add another node to the pipeline, and always return a reference to the calling node.
 Property methods are marked using the `.` operator.

 ### Field

 Define a field default.

 ```javascript